Blotch3D/Blotch3D/README.md

 Here we'll introduce the internals of 2D matrices.
 3D matrices simply have one more dimension.

-First, a few of definitions:

-1. A "coordinate system" is a space in which points can be defined.

-2. The "origin" of a coordinate system is the point we define as the "starting point" or "zero point" for defining other points.
-    Specifically, another point might be defined as being 3 to the right and 5 up from the origin, notated by (3,5).
-The origin is, by definition, at point (0,0).

-3. Often, we use the words "point" and "vertex" (plural "vertices") interchangeably.
-But more specifically a "vertex" is a point in the coordinate system that is used for something.
-For example, it may be the corner of a model.

-4. The plural of "matrix" is "matrices".

-Let's imagine a model that has one vertex 4 to the right and 1 up from the origin, notated by (4,1), and another vertex 3 to the right and 3 up from the origin, notated by (3,3).
+Let's imagine a model that has one vertex at (4,1) and another vertex at (3,3).
 (This is a very simple model comprised of only two vertices!)

 You can move the model by moving each of those vertices by the same amount, and without regard to where each is relative to the origin.
 To